Click title to jump to review

 As the lead, Steenburgen delivers her role with ease.
 More than one bit of word-salad was chewed as her motor got purring this Saturday afternoon, but she was soon beautifully walking Mamet’s balance beam between sarcasm and sentiment.

-Silverstone holds her own, saddled with the show's true clown role, complete with sight gags.
+Saddled with the show's true clown role, complete with sight gags, Alicia Silverstone holds her own.
 She earns her laughs as the simple-minded maid who despite her lack of education rarely misses the meaning of what the others hurl at her.
 In her primitive naive state, she's able to attain gratification, whether at the hands of a rustic in the park across the street, or by entertaining vague overtures from her boss.

 And, ah, Ms. Pidgeon.
 I feel as Stephen Colbert’s neo-persona does about Bush.
 My head loves her but my gut says something’s wrong.
 There’s an ineffable sameness to her performances here and in her films (Winslow Boy and Spanish Prisoner for two random examples).
 Her characters always come across as brainy, independent, compelling and very attractive.
 But her delivery has a patterned quality, her gaze a steadiness that feels constricted.
 It’s obviously a choice, since there's no evidence of this in her singing.
 A handful of pop and jazz records reveal her ability to be warm and flexible.
 Given her closeness to and casting frequency with this playwright/director, she must be nailing something.